Lautum Regularization for Semi-supervised Transfer Learning: The cross-entropy loss - an information theory perspective

 \begin{defn}[Mutual information] The mutual information between $X$ and $Y$ is defined by

 \end{defn}

 The Mutual information captures the dependence between two random variables.
-It is the Kullback-–Leibler divergence between the joint distribution and the product of the marginal distributions.
-The following is the Lautum information:
+It is the Kullback-Leibler divergence between the joint distribution and the product of the marginal distributions.
+The following is the Lautum information: \begin{defn}[Lautum information] The Lautum information between $X$ and $Y$ is